 The Great Divide Basin is a broad depression that spans approximately 3,500 square miles in south-central Wyoming.
 The geomorphology of the Great Divide Basin is a result of tectonic activity associated with the Laramide orogeny (Late Cretaceous).
-During this upheaval, the Wind River Mountains and Granite Mountains were uplifted on the north side of the Basin.
+During this upheaval, the Wind River Mountains and Granite Mountains were uplifted on the north side of the Great Divide Basin.
 The Rawlins Uplift formed to the east; the Wamsutter Arch formed to the south; and the Rock Spring Uplift formed to the west.
-The Continental Divide, extending from the south, splits into two and forms half circles on the east and west sides of the Basin, joining again as one topographic high on the north side of the Basin.
+The Continental Divide, extending from the south, splits into two and encircles the Great Divide Basin on the east and west, joining again as one topographic high to the north.
 Contemporaneous with the uplift of the surrounding mountains, episodes of normal and thrust faulting occurred within and around the Basin.
 Most of the major faults are located in the northern part of the Basin, with displacement ranging from a few feet to over 3,000 feet.

-Erosion of these regional uplifts supplied sediments to the basin throughout the Cenozoic (65 million years ago - present).
-Tertiary rocks have been divided into six formations (Figure 5); the earliest sedimentation is the Fort Union Formation (Paleocene), which was unconformably deposited on the Lance Formation (Late Cretaceous).
+Erosion of these regional uplifts supplied sediments to the Great Divide Basin area throughout the Cenozoic (65 million years ago - present).
+Tertiary rocks have been divided into six formations (Figure 5); the earliest sedimentation is the Fort Union Formation (Paleocene), which was unconformably deposited on top of the Lance Formation (Late Cretaceous).
 The Fort Union is unconformably overlain by interfingering sediments of the Green River, Wasatch, and Battle Spring Formations (Eocene).
 These beds are conformably overlain by the Bridger Formation (Eocene), which in turn is unconformably overlain by the Brown's Park Formation (Oligocene to Miocene).
 Quaternary alluvium of sands, silts, and gravels covers much of the present surface.
 Figure 5 is a geologic map derived from the Revised Environmental Report (Shepherd Miller, Inc., 1994).
-While more recent geologic mapping of Wyoming exists, this existing map was selected for reference because of the relative uniformity of the surficial geology within 5 miles of the NRC bonded area boundary-surface formations include only the Battle Spring Formation and quaternary lake deposits and wind-blown sand deposits.
+While more recent geologic mapping of Wyoming exists, this existing map was selected for reference because of the relative uniformity of the surficial geology within 5 miles of the NRC bonded area boundary.
+Surface formations at and near the Project site include only the Battle Spring Formation and quaternary lake deposits and wind-blown sand deposits.

-The upper portion of the Battle Spring Formation is the host to the uranium mineralization in the vicinity of the project, and consists of interfingered beds of sandstone, siltstone, and mudstone.
-The uranium contained in the Battle Spring Formation was previously mined and milled at the project, however under the current application, the mill would process ore from nearby Green Mountain.
+The upper portion of the Battle Spring Formation is the host to the uranium mineralization in the vicinity of the Project, and consists of interfingered beds of sandstone, siltstone, and mudstone.
+The uranium contained in the Battle Spring Formation was previously mined and milled at the Project.
+However under the proposed action, the mill would process ore from nearby Green Mountain ore deposits.
 Detailed local and regional geologic descriptions may be found in Section 2.5 of the Revised Environmental Report (Shepherd Miller, Inc., 1994).